progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--The `git describe` command favors annotated tags (tags created with the `-a` or `-s` flag), so release tags should be created this way if you’re using `git describe`, to ensure the commit is named properly when described.
 You can also use this string as the target of a checkout or show command, although it relies on the abbreviated SHA-1 value at the end, so it may not be valid forever.
 For instance, the Linux kernel recently jumped from 8 to 10 characters to ensure SHA-1 object uniqueness, so older `git describe` output names were invalidated.-->

 Der `git describe` Befehl funktioniert mit kommentierten Tags besser (d.h.
-Tags, die mit dem `-a` oder `-s` Flag erzeugt wurden), so daß es sich empfiehlt, Release Tags auf diese Weise anzulegen, wenn man `git describe` verwenden will.
-Du kannst diese Bezeichner auch als Parameter für andere Git Befehle, z.B. `git checkout` oder `git show`, wobei Git allerdings lediglich auf den abgekürzten SHA-1 Hash am Ende achtet, so daß er möglicherweise nicht ewig gültig ist.
+Tags, die mit dem `-a` oder `-s` Flag erzeugt wurden), sodass es sich empfiehlt, Release Tags auf diese Weise anzulegen, wenn man `git describe` verwenden will.
+Du kannst diese Bezeichner auch als Parameter für andere Git Befehle, z.B. `git checkout` oder `git show`, wobei Git allerdings lediglich auf den abgekürzten SHA-1 Hash am Ende achtet, sodass er möglicherweise nicht ewig gültig ist.
 Das Linux Kernel Projekt beispielsweise erhöhte die Anzahl der Zeichen in abgekürzten Hashes kürzlich von 8 auf 10, um die Eindeutigkeit von SHA-1 Hashes sicherzustellen. Ältere `git describe` Ausgaben wurden damit ungültig.

 <!--### Preparing a Release ###-->
 ### Ein Release vorbereiten ###